exercism/jq/exercises/concept/regular-chatbot/.docs/hints.md

 ## 2. Remove Encrypted Emojis

-- Thanks to the common encryption of each emoji, we can use `[0-9]` to search for any digit after the `emoji`word.
+- Thanks to the common encryption of each emoji, we can use `[0-9]` to search for any digit after the `emoji` word.
 - The character `+` matches one or more consecutive items.
 - Use the [gsub][regex-gsub] method to replace each emoji with an empty string.

 ## 3. Check Valid Phone Number

-- This [article][phone-validation] is really good at explaining different ways of number validation.
+- This [article][phone-validation] is really good at explaining different ways to validate a phone number.
 - Use the `test` filter to check whether the phone number is valid or not.
 - Return the final answer with an `if-then-else` expression.